TiagooGomess/PLOG_PROJ1_2021/README.md

 ### Board Evaluation

 To evaluate the state of the game, how many points each player has, so we can display this information to the players we use the **value** predicate that receives the board and the player and for each row counts the points that player has adding them, in other words, counts the occurrences of green pieces in stacks controlled by the player.
+In case of tie, we go check the heigth of the stacks, the player with the highest stack wins or they tie the game if they have the same size.

 ### Bots Moves